shyos/CS531/HW1/answer1.md

 ```

 **Explaination:**
 Above pseudocode takes k as an input.
 Then exhaustively searchs all possible values for a,b,c and stops when it finds a solution.
 It tries all possible (a,b)<=c pairs for c value.
-Then increaments c and then tries all (a,b)<=c values for c.
+Then increaments c and then tries all (a,b)<=c values for new c value.
+It continues until it finds a solution or when program crashes at a physical limit.

 **Why this algorithm is correct?**